'Anchorman 2' revives cult classic, but has Ron Burgundy sold out?

-LOS ANGELES (Reuters) - He’s in your fridge, on your bookshelf and taking over your television screen.
+LOS ANGELES, Dec 17 (Reuters) - He’s in your fridge, on your bookshelf and taking over your television screen.
 But as “Anchorman 2: The Legend Continues” brings back a cult comedy classic, has fictional leading man Ron Burgundy sold out?

 The answer is “yes.”
 Even the director said so.